Common Mouth Problems

 Oral Thrush

 Oral thrush (oral candidiasis) is also one of the common mouth problems.
 A type of fungus – candida causes oral thrush.
 In most people, candida lives on the back of the tongue without symptoms.
 In particular, the susceptibility to candida infection increases in cases where immunity is suppressed and body resistance decreases.
 For example, these usually occur, especially after antibiotic use.
-In addition, in cases of dry mouth and in diseases such as diabetes and anemia we can also observe such pictures.
+In addition, in cases of dry mouth and diseases such as diabetes and anemia, we can also observe such pictures.

 Candida manifests itself in the form of white plaques.
 In particular, candida can develop on the palate in those who use dentures.
 Since the immune system is still not developed in newborns, we can see oral thrush frequently.